An escallop Or.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Proper, Pointed, Armed, Azure, Structured and parallel blazons, Boa, Bordure, Wreath, Charged, Upon (wreath), Crest, Crown, Party per fess, Dolphin, Outlined in sable, Doubled, Coat of arms, Heron, Personal, Gules, Herndon, family of Paul and Kari, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Semi-circular, Membered, Naiant, Wavy, Or, Beaked, Leather, Argent, Rampant, Rough, Sable, Santiago-Vazquez, Lory, Six, Sendat, Jean-Philippe, Vert, Freehand, Three, One, Escallop, Volant and Helm.
+Between, Pointed, Armed, Azure, Boa, Bordure, Wreath, Chevron, Charged, Upon (wreath), Crest, Crown, Party per fess, Dolphin, Outlined in sable, Doubled, Two, In chief, In base, Coat of arms, Fleur de lis, Heron, Personal, Gules, Herndon, family of Paul and Kari, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Semi-circular, Membered, Merante Critelli, Luigi, Naiant, Wavy, Or, Beaked, Leather, Argent, Rampant, Sable, Santiago-Vazquez, Lory, Six, Sendat, Jean-Philippe, Freehand, Three, One and Escallop.

 Dr. Antonio Salmerón y Cabañas,